MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/users-search-reports.md

 |Country  |The country of the user performing query based on their **country** attribute in Microsoft Entra ID. |
 |Occupation    |The occupation of the user performing the query based on their **title** attribute in Microsoft Entra ID.  |
 |Department or division    |The department or division of the user performing the query, based on the **department** attribute of the second top-level user in the management chain of the user performing the search in Microsoft Entra ID. |

+> [!NOTE]
+> To protect privacy, if the selected filter combination results in queries that are performed by only five or fewer individuals, those results will not be included in any report.

 You can view the User details page by selecting the **User analytics** tab or selecting the **View user analytics** button at the bottom of the **User analytics** section of the Usage analytics main page.